HarryFray/Portfolio/src/projects/home-services-cms.md

 slug: home-services-cms
 date: 2020-02-28T18:08:51.978Z
 title: Home Services CMS
-subTitle: Content management system for home brokerages
+subTitle: Content management system for home brokerage websites
+tech: 'React,Apollo,PostrgresSQL,Knex,Graphql,Merlin Page Language'
 backgroundimage: src/img_hs.jpeg
 ---
-While working on a small team at Merlin Labs I helped create a fully functioning Content Management System.
-This gave admin the capability of editing not only content and page layouts but also the navigation of the site.
-This work was highly rewarding and was well received by our client
+Created Merlin Page Language giving clients the capability of editing not only content but the layout of there own custom pages

+Re-factored navigation for entire site to be dynamically editable

+Highly rewarding work extremely well received by all clients